brobertspierel/LTOP_FTV_Py/docs/source/params.rst

 endYear: int
 	Most recent full year available in input imagery
 seedSpacing: int
 	This defines the starting seed spacing for the SNIC algorithm.
-The default should be 10.
+The default is 10.
 See GEE documentation for more information on this param.
 It only needs to be changed if you are interested in the specific effects of the SNIC inputs/outputs.
 randomPts: int
 	The number of random points we use to sample the SNIC imagery.
 There is not a best known value but generally more is better.
+Default is 20,000.
-Default should be 20,000.
-You can try more, we don't necessarily recommend less.
+	You can try more, we don't necessarily recommend less but this depends on the area you are running.
 This seemed sufficient for an area the size of SE Asia.
 imageSource: str
  One of either 'servir' or 'medoid'.
+The default is that anything not specified as medoid will choose servir composites.
 Note that as of 10/18/2022 the functionality for medoids does not currently exist.
 assetsRoot: str
 	Defined from assetsRoot variable above.
 assetsChild: str